Austinites can receive free tax filing help thanks to AARP

 AUSTIN, Texas —

-For those that are struggling on where to start when filing your taxes, have no fear - there is free tax help available across the City of Austin.
+For those who are struggling with where to start when filing their taxes, have no fear: there is free tax help available across Austin.

-With the tax laws constantly changing, it could be a little tricky to file - and the AARP is here to help.
-The AARP Foundation Tax-Aide Program is offering free tax preparation by IRS certified volunteers to help those that need clarification or support on the new tax laws and additions.
+With the tax laws constantly changing, it could be a little tricky to file – and the AARP is here to help.
+The AARP Foundation Tax-Aide Program is offering free tax preparation by IRS-certified volunteers to help those who need clarification or support on the new tax laws and additions.

 Residents do not need to be an AARP member and there are no age or income level restrictions to receiving help, but the program does have a focus on those that are 50 and above and low income, according to the website.

-AARP offers the free tax services at six different locations across the City of Austin:
+AARP offers the free tax services at six different locations across Austin:

 Ruiz Library on Mondays and Wednesdays from 10 a.m. to 1:30 p.m.